Colin Furze: Inventions

 Furze's many contraptions are publicised on his YouTube channel.
 On 13 March 2010, he uploaded a video of his converted scooter, incorporating a flame thrower that could shoot flames up to 15 ft in the air.
-On 25 March 2010, Furze was arrested by Lincolnshire Police, for possessing an object converted into a firearm (in UK law a flame thrower is a type of firearm).
+On 25 March 2010, Furze was arrested by Lincolnshire Police, for possessing an object converted into a firearm (in UK law, a flame thrower is a type of firearm).
 He was released on bail without charge the next day.
 This was Furze's third attempt at producing such a device, as the first did not ignite and the second burst into flames.

 On 5 May 2014, Furze posted a video to kick off his 3-week long X-Men characters special by designing a set of realistic Wolverine claws based on a pneumatic system.
 Within its first week it had received over three million views.

 On 23 October 2015, Furze released a video showing off the start of a new multi-part build, in which he would construct a Hidden Blade to promote the new Ubisoft game, Assassin's Creed: Syndicate.
 Furze went on to make the Hidden Blade, a spring-loaded concealed blade that activates at the flick of the wrist with the help of a ring-triggered wheel mechanism, a rope launcher and a winch device, all built onto a frame that fit his wrist.

 In November 2015, Furze constructed an underground bomb shelter beneath his garden, as part of a request by Sky1 to promote the series You, Me and the Apocalypse.
 The bunker contains a corridor and a large main room, as well as a fully functional air filtration system and has an entrance shaft concealed by a garden shed.

 In 2016, Furze created a "hoverbike" using two paramotors.

 Furze has completed three Star Wars themed challenges in partnership with eBay.
 In 2016, he completed a giant AT-AT garden playhouse, followed by a full size Kylo Ren Tie Silencer in 2017.
 In 2019, he completed a moving Landspeeder from Star Wars A New Hope.
 The vehicle was auctioned off on eBay, with all of the funds going to BBC Children in Need.

+In May 2018, Furze completed a working life-size Hulkbuster armor in partnership with eBay, from which he sourced the parts.
+He also worked with YouTuber James Bruton, who made the control panel to operate the machine.